Ed Thorp Memorial Trophy

-The Ed Thorp Memorial Trophy was the trophy awarded to the champions of the National Football League (NFL) from 1934 through 1967.
+The Ed Thorp Memorial Trophy was the trophy awarded to the champions of the National Football League (NFL) from 1934 through 1969.
 The trophy was named after Ed Thorp, a noted referee, rules expert, sporting goods dealer, and friend to many of the early NFL owners.
 Thorp died in June 1934, and a large, traveling trophy was made later that year.
 It was to be passed along from champion to champion each season with each championship team's name inscribed on it.

-Unlike the modern day Lombardi trophies, the Ed Thorp Memorial Trophy did not become the possession of the winning team, but instead spent a year with the winning team before being passed on to the next year’s champion, much like the Grey Cup in the Canadian Football League or the Stanley Cup in the National Hockey League.
+Unlike the modern day Lombardi trophies, the Ed Thorp Memorial Trophy did not become the possession of the winning team, but instead spent a year with the winning team before being passed on to the next year's champion, much like the Grey Cup in the Canadian Football League or the Stanley Cup in the National Hockey League.
 For a brief period in the 1930s, teams winning the league championship were awarded a smaller replica of the Ed Thorp Memorial Trophy, which they were allowed to keep, in addition to the year spent with the larger traveling trophy.

-In 2015, it was found the trophy was in possession of the Green Bay Packers Hall of Fame, along with two other copies of it.
-How the trophy came to be in the possession of the Hall of Fame, rather than the team itself, was eventually solved in June, 2018, by Packers historian Cliff Christl.
+In 2015, the trophy was found to be in the possession of the Green Bay Packers Hall of Fame, along with two other copies of it.
+How the trophy came to be in the possession of the Hall of Fame, rather than the team itself, was eventually solved in June 2018 by Packers historian Cliff Christl.

 Some of the trophies, such as the two replicas the Green Bay Packers won in 1936 and 1939, have Thorp misspelled as Thorpe, showing that the name Ed Thorp was not a household name at the time.

 Disappearance

 The original theory of what happened was that the Minnesota Vikings, who were thought to be the last to win the Trophy in 1969, somehow lost it when the league switched over to the Lombardi Trophy the following year.
-The Vikings after winning the Thorp Trophy went on to face the American Football League champion the Kansas City Chiefs in the AFL-NFL World Championship Game (which is more commonly referred to as Super Bowl IV).
+The Vikings, after winning the Thorp Trophy, went on to face the American Football League champion the Kansas City Chiefs in the AFL-NFL World Championship Game (which is more commonly referred to as Super Bowl IV).
 The spirit of Ed Thorp was rumored to have cursed the Vikings, since they lost the trophy that was named in his honor.
-To date, the team has lost all four Super Bowls, and the last six NFC Championships they have played in.

 A similar incident occurred to the first trophy that was awarded to the NFL Champions, the Brunswick-Balke Collender Cup.
 In 1920, after the Akron Pros were awarded the league championship, that trophy also went missing (like the Thorp trophy, it too was initially to be passed down to each successive champion).
 The Washington Commanders replica of the Thorp Trophy is on display at FedExField.